ncbi/docker/blast/README.md

 ### Make query sequence(s) available

-Download your query sequence data to the local host and make it available to the container, e.g.: use Docker `-v` option: `-v $HOME/queries:/blast/queries:ro`.
+One way to make the query sequence data available in the container is to use [Docker bind mounts][docker-bind-mounts] to make it available within the container.
+For instance, assuming your query sequences are stored in the `$HOME/queries` directory on the local host, you can use the following parameter to `docker run` to make that directory available inside the container in `/blast/queries` as a read-only directory:

+  `-v $HOME/queries:/blast/queries:ro`.

 ### Show available BLAST databases

 The command below mounts the `$BLASTDB` path on the local machine as `/blast/blastdb` on the container and `blastdbcmd` shows the available BLAST databases at this location.

   ```bash
   docker run --rm \